The Crusades & Liberal Islam

 Dhimmitude is a bad, bad thing, defending it, either by comparing it to the situation in medieval Europe, or by pointing out its supposed bright spots, does no good but go ahead if you like.

-17. Paul Dale Says:
+17. Paul Dale says:

 For those trying to excuse current Islamic attitudes (not just extremists) and bring moral relativisim to interpretation of Islamic History. . . .
 The point of all this is that the Muslim world is still firmly cemented in a mentality of a 1,000 years ago and are people so brainwashed by PC & multi-culturism that criticism of Islam and making a critical assessment of history is off-limits?